 Learning Progressions detail how knowledge and skills in the National Curriculum typically develop.

 This process produced a long list of skills for teaching and learning.
 The further analysis delivered Focus Skills – those without which students cannot progress.
 In turn, the Instructional Planning Report from Star Assessments now incorporates these Focus Skills.
 Focus Skills take care of some of the heavy lifting.
 They are an iterative process that can start as soon as students have been assessed in September and for every subsequent assessment.

-Figure 2 – Reading Dashboard – Focus Skills
+Figure 2 – Reading Dashboard – Focus Skills (click to enlarge)

 You can find a complete description of Learning Progressions here.